prakritj/ds105_wallstreetbets/index.md

 <p align="center">
   <img src="https://github.com/prakritj/ds105_wsb/blob/gh-pages/WSB_200k_loss.jpg?raw=true" height="500">
 </p>

-into many companies advocated for on the platform.
-These investments are often unconventional, and financial professionals/ratings firms don't share many of the views of the community.
-The question then is: who's right?
-Are r/WSB investors throwing their money away or have they proved institutional investors wrong?
-To answer this, we needed to do a deeper analysis of the r/WSB community, what is being said on these forums, and understand the stocks that they are advocating for to identify patterns and performance trends. *need to expand a bit more on this, with some evidence, etc.*

 *for the rest of this, I will be more brief and merely provide a basic template*